 "Blessed be the Lord, my rock, who trains my hands for war ... he is my steadfast love and my fortress, my stronghold and my deliverer, my shield and he in whom I take refuge ..."
 Psalm 144: 1 - 2

-I know it’s been awhile since I updated you on the health issues of our fellow bretheren and for that I make no excuses but before I do I have some good news.
+I know it’s been awhile since I updated you on the health issues of our fellow brethren and for that I make no excuses but before I do I have some good news.
 On Thursday January 31st Dennis and Sandy Smees became grandparents as their daughter Nicole gave birth to a healthy baby boy of 7lbs. and 13oz. whom her and her husband Tony Garcia have named Oliver.
-I know we all want to congratulate them on this wonderful news.

-In other good news, Mary Maxheimer is continuing to get better as she goes through physical therapy for injuries sustained from a very bad traffic collision and that Milt has pretty much recovered from his injuries.
-Also, Butch Teague has pretty well fully recovered from head surgery.
+In other good news, Mary Maxheimer is continuing to get better as she goes through physical therapy for injuries sustained from a very bad traffic collision and Milton Maxheimer has pretty much recovered from his injuries.
+Also, Butch Teague has pretty well fully recovered from head surgery and Diane Talbert is at home recovering from surgery.
+Sly Gamboa is slated for foot surgery on Wednesday, February 20th.

 Semper Fi, stay safe and may the supreme commander bless you all!